How to turn a few scrap pieces into a lovely wooden Christmas tree.

 Once I had the boards that would act as the base and the main trunk pieces screwed together, I was ready to start painting our little wooden Christmas tree.

 The trim boards were already white which seemed to resemble snow.
-Using some left over green paint and a sponge brush I merely added streaks of paint across each board.
+Using some left over green paint from a previous DIY project and a sponge brush I merely added streaks of paint across each board.
 Another left over can of a darker brown was used to paint the base boards and trunk board.

-How do you like our cute wood Charlie Brown Christmas tree?
+How do you like our wooden Charlie Brown Christmas tree?
 Leave us a comment below.